IDEA-lab-IC/IDEA-lab-IC.github.io/People/phd.md

 <h1> PhD Researchers </h1>
 <!-- Add icon library -->
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">

-We present the PhDs' photos and self intro and research areas here.
-Arrange horizontally - photo on the left and text on the right; separate different people by a horizontal line.

-For each person, will also list the college email and LindedIn Profile link.

 <hr>
 <h3 id="janos"> Mr. János PLOCHER </h3>
 <a href="https://www.linkedin.com/in/j%C3%A1nos-plocher-76ab60127/" style="text-decoration: none;" title="LinkedIn" class="btn btn-linkedin btn-lg" target = "_blank"><i class="fa fa-linkedin fa-fw"></i> LinkedIn</a>